 When it comes to design, I like to think a lot in term of emotions.
 My starting point is to figure out the kind of emotions/sensations I want to evoke in people in order to better support the message conveyed through interaction.
 This usually leads to a very small concept document and to some interactions schemes made on paper.
 I like to quickly try to visualise what I have in mind.

 At this point I usually start thinking about the microinteractions that can help me to make the application more "physical" and relatable.
 The animations are still rough here, but I try to set a direction to aim for.
+I also make up my mind on an audiovisual style that empowers the message and the emotions.

 Now it's time to analyse what it has been done, possible doing some first tests.
 I like to make a list of observations, where I put everything that works or that doesn't.
 Then I write down all the results I have obtained through this first iteration, the hypotheses of what can be added and how and the possible corrections that have to be made to improve the design.
 Everything that doesn't work and cannot be corrected is put away.
 The aim is to have a core of features that really work.

 This way I have a first draft document of what I want to do and how.
 I like to think about it as a map that I constantly update while exploring an uncharted territory.
+Or as a scientific research.

 Design and production are thought as exploration.
 I know what I want to reach, but the way I will reach it is to be defined.
 This is central in order to deliver a great product.